CRC Equity, Diversity, and Inclusion Action Plan

 The University of Toronto Statement of Commitment Regarding Persons with Disabilities affirms that U of T will

-The Vice-Provost, Faculty & Academic Life, will work with the Division of the Vice-President, Research and Innovation, to develop workshops for academic administrators will also be offered to help university academic leaders build an inclusive and supportive environment for their faculty members; these efforts will include providing information on best practices in supporting new and diverse faculty.
+The Vice-Provost, Faculty & Academic Life, will work with the Division of the Vice-President, Research and Innovation, to develop workshops for academic administrators in order to aid University academic leaders in building an inclusive and supportive environment for their faculty members; these efforts will include providing information on best practices to support new and diverse faculty.
 Strategies for mid-career faculty will also be emphasized, as research shows this group is often under-mentored.

 The University’s institutional membership in the National Center for Faculty Development & Diversity will be communicated to all CRCs as part of their nomination acceptance process.
 The University’s institutional membership in the Center enables faculty members to access a range of professional development and mentorship resources and tools, many of which are targeted to diverse faculty.
 Participation rates are high and feedback from participating faculty indicates that this is a useful and valued resource.

 Our strategies to recruit and retain a diverse cohort of Canada Research Chairs align with broader equity, diversity and inclusion initiatives at the University of Toronto.
-The Office of the Vice-President, Research and Innovation, will work in close partnership with our eighteen Faculties and nine affiliated hospitals to implement the Action Plan and to encourage divisional and hospital leaders to initiate local plans to enhance equity, diversity and inclusion.
+The Division of the Vice-President, Research and Innovation, will work in close partnership with our eighteen academic divisions and nine affiliated hospitals to implement the Action Pan and to encourage divisional and hospital leaders to initiate local plans to enhance equity, diversity and inclusion.
 The Division of the Vice-President, Research and Innovation, plans to recognize divisions and departments that are purposively working towards the goals of the Action Plan and the University’s ongoing commitment to equity, diversity, inclusion and excellence.
 Their initiatives and successes will be posted on this site in order to increase visibility and awareness of these strategies and supports and to encourage others to adopt similar initiatives.

 There is already significant action underway that aligns with U of T’s Action Plan, including the following:

-Equity and Diversity in Research and Innovation Working Group: Constituted in June 2017 and reporting to the Vice-President, Research and Innovation, this faculty working group will advise on new requirements for equity action plans for some federal research programs (including this one).
-It will also advise on strategies to foster a culture of equity, diversity and inclusion within U of T’s research and innovation activities, including internal funding programs, research awards and honours, researcher recruitment and retention, research funding and innovation and entrepreneurship.
+Equity and Diversity in Research and Innovation Working Group: Constituted in June 2017 and reporting to the Vice-President, Research and Innovation, this faculty working group advised on new requirements for equity action plans for some federal research programs (including this one).
+It also provided guidance on strategies to foster a culture of equity, diversity and inclusion within U of T’s research and innovation activities, including internal funding programs, research awards and honours, researcher recruitment and retention, research funding and innovation and entrepreneurship.
 In May 2018, the Working Group released its report, which contains 49 recommendations to advance EDI within the research community.
 These recommendations call for the Division of the Vice-President, Research and Innovation, to provide leadership in ensuring consistent EDI practices; to develop EDI education materials and resources relevant to research and innovation; to facilitate the collection and use of equity data; to promote community partnerships in research involving under-represented groups; and to communicate key recommendations to other senior portfolios at the University.
 The Vice-President, Research & Innovation, and Strategic Initiatives, has accepted these recommendations, and the Division will engage with other offices to implement these recommended actions.
 Consistent with these recommendations, the Division has established a standing Committee on Equity, Diversity and Inclusion in Research and Innovation, which will advise the Vice-President on EDI matters going forward.

 Anti-Racism and Cultural Diversity Office: The University’s Anti-Racism and Cultural Diversity Office is mandated to offer programs and services to faculty, students and staff across the University’s three campuses.
 The Office works in collaboration with the University’s various Equity Offices and partners to promote campuses that are free of discrimination and harassment based on race, ancestry, place of origin, colour, ethnic origin, citizenship and/or creed.

-Unconscious Bias Workshops and the TIDE Program: The Office of the Vice-President and Provost hosts twice-yearly workshops on Unconscious Bias for University and divisional leaders, as well as Chairs of and assessors to appointments, tenure and promotions committees.
-To complement these workshops and enhance capacity in this area, the TIDE Program—Toronto Initiative for Diversity and Excellence—was launched in Fall 2017.
-This program ensures that trained faculty facilitators are available to attend divisional meetings to facilitate discussion of Unconscious Bias.
-Representative from a cohort of twenty-five faculty members are available to meet with any type of faculty group or committee seeking guidance on bias and how it may impact their work.
+TIDE program: A cohort of engaged faculty members has come together to establish TIDE, the Toronto Initiative for Diversity and Excellence.
+This group is working to ensure that trained faculty facilitators are available to attend faculty and academic unit meetings to facilitate discussion of unconscious bias.
+Representatives from a cohort of 25 faculty members are available to meet with any type of faculty group or committee seeking guidance on bias and how it may impact their work.

-Dedicated central funds for the hiring of new faculty from underrepresented groups: The Vice-President and Provost has offered divisions dedicated funding for the hiring of new faculty members from underrepresented groups.
+Dedicated central funds for the hiring of new faculty from under-represented groups: The Vice-President & Provost has offered academic divisions dedicated funding for the hiring of new faculty members from under-represented groups.
 Thirty new faculty members were hired under this initiative in 2015–16 and 2016–17.
-In 2017–18, significant additional funding has been offered to divisions for the hiring of new Black and Indigenous faculty members, who remain the least represented groups within the Canadian academy; this fund included an allocation for the hiring of 20 new Indigenous faculty members and 20 Indigenous staff members.
+In 2017–18, significant additional funding was offered to divisions for the hiring of new Black and Indigenous faculty members, who remain the least represented groups within the Canadian academy; this fund included an allocation for the hiring of 20 new Indigenous faculty members and 20 Indigenous staff members.
 The Vice-President & Provost continues to prioritize this initiative, and in the 2019–2020 academic year an additional 20 faculty positions have been allocated to the hiring of scholars who identify as Black or Indigenous.
 From July 2017 to July 2019, an additional 18 Indigenous and 12 Black faculty member hires have been supported through this program.

-The University is finalizing its new Institutional Strategic Research Plan, which specifically identifies “fostering equity, diversity and inclusion” as one of five Strategic Objectives to support and advance the U of T community’s leadership in research and innovation.
-Specific actions to work towards this objective will be developed by the Equity and Diversity in Research and Innovation Working Group.
+Institutional Strategic Research Plan: The University’s current Institutional Strategic Research Plan, 2018–2023, specifically identifies “fostering equity, diversity and inclusion” as one of five Strategic Objectives to support and advance the U of T community’s leadership in research and innovation.
+Specific actions to work towards this objective have been recommended by the Equity and Diversity in Research and Innovation Working Group.